Tea is nought but this: first you heat the water, then you make the tea. Then you drink it properly. That is all you need to know. -Rikyu

 In this family, tea is not a hobby, or a ceremony, or a health-related decision.
 It is all of these and more; it is simply a way of life.

-Our tea offering to you is both in honor of our love for them, and in reverence of their extensive knowledge and experience around tea.
+Our tea offering to you is both in honor of our love for them, and in reverence of the rich heritage they so willingly passed on to us.

 We hope that it encourages others to make tea drinking a way of life, to be enjoyed with or without occasion and to leverage indirectly the many benefits steaming from the leaf - not as a means to an end, but rather as a happy consequence for indulging in one of nature’s greatest gifts.